-The Indian Head theme was introduced in 1908 on the Unites States $2.50 quarter eagle and $5 half eagle.
+The Indian Head theme was introduced in 1908 on the United States $2.50 quarter eagle and $5 half eagle.
 Designer Bela Lyon Pratt broke new ground in American coinage by indenting features into the coin, rather raising them above the surface in the traditional manner.
 Numismatists often refer to Pratt’s work as an “incused” design.(1)

 The foremost agent of change during the early years of the 20th century was President Theodore Roosevelt.
 One of his goals was to upgrade the artistic qualities of U.S. coinage, to the level of becoming a source of national pride on the world stage.